Cutaneous squamous-cell carcinoma: Diagnosis

-Characteristics
+Histological characteristics

 Histopathologically, the epidermis in cSCC in situ (Bowen's disease) will show hyperkeratosis and parakeratosis.
 There will also be marked acanthosis with elongation and thickening of the rete ridges.
-These changes will overly keratinocytic cells which are often highly atypical and may in fact have a more unusual appearance than invasive cSCC.
+These changes will overly keratinocytic cells, which are often highly atypical and may have a more unusual appearance than invasive cSCC.
 The atypia spans the full thickness of the epidermis, with the keratinocytes demonstrating intense mitotic activity, pleomorphism, and greatly enlarged nuclei.
 They will also show a loss of maturity and polarity, giving the epidermis a disordered or "windblown" appearance.

 Two types of multinucleated cells may be seen: the first will present as a multinucleated giant cell, and the second will appear as a dyskeratotic cell engulfed in the cytoplasm of a keratinocyte.
 Occasionally, cells of the upper epidermis will undergo vacuolization, demonstrating an abundant and strongly eosinophilic cytoplasm.
 There may be a mild to moderate lymphohistiocytic infiltrate detected in the upper dermis.

 In situ disease

 Bowen's disease is essentially equivalent to and used interchangeably with cSCC in situ, when not having invaded through the basement membrane.
 Depending on source, it is classified as precancerous or cSCC in situ (technically cancerous but non-invasive).
 In cSCC in situ (Bowen's disease), atypical squamous cells proliferate through the whole thickness of the epidermis.
 The entire tumor is confined to the epidermis and does not invade into the dermis.
-The cells are often highly atypical under the microscope, and may in fact look more unusual than the cells of some invasive squamous-cell carcinomas.
+The cells are often highly atypical under the microscope, and may look more unusual than the cells of some invasive squamous-cell carcinomas.